 The key factor benefiting the businesses is the implementation of ongoing sanctions lists and PEP data screenings in the standard Know Your Customer (KYC) process.
 When added, such tools assist companies and lower the risks of regulatory fines, not to mention help fight the global issue of money laundering.

-To put it shortly, it’s a process for businesses that are used to control existing and potential customers in sanctions, PEP’s (politically exposed persons), Most Wanted, or criminal activity watchlists.
+To put it briefly, it’s a process for businesses that are used to control existing and potential customers in sanctions, PEPs lists, Most Wanted, or criminal activity watchlists.
 In this day and age, a pleasant customer experience plays an important role.
 Organizations prioritize having a smooth and quick onboarding process.

 A common way to achieve this goal and meet AML obligations is to perform AML Screening.
 This way, companies scan through their customers to determine the risk level.
-Risky customers can be avoided, as they tend to expose companies to financial crime and, this way, damage their reputation.
+Risky customers can be avoided, as they tend to expose companies to financial crime and, in this way, damage their reputations.

 Due to this all-around issue, manual solutions have become inefficient.
 Financial institutions aren’t capable of preventing these offenses with the control of the hand.
 That’s why AML Screening is a better option in terms of speed and accuracy, as it allows companies to screen customers’ reputations and detect risks automatically without human error.